facebookresearch/detectron2/docs/tutorials/datasets.md

 ```

 Here, the snippet associates a dataset "my_dataset" with a function that returns the data.
-The registration stays effective until the process exists.
+The registration stays effective until the process exits.

 The function can processes data from its original format into either one of the following:
 1. Detectron2's standard dataset dict, described below.
 This will work with many other builtin